AlphaWallet/blockchain-attestation/cli-cheque-demo.md

 - `identifier` is the identifier of the user, e.g. an email like `test@test.ts`.
 - `type-of-identifier` is the type of identifier used.
 It *must* be either `mail` or `phone`.
 - `private-session-key` is the directory where the ephemeral private key should be placed, e.g. `session-priv.pem`
-- `request` is the directory where the public part of the attestation request should be placed, e.g. `request.json`.
+- `request` is the directory where the public part of the combined attestation and usage request should be placed, e.g. `request.json`.
 - `request-secret`  is the directory where the secret part of the attestation request should be placed, e.g. `request-secret.pem`.

 For example: